-In this guide, we’ll be talking about everything there is to know about solar panels, including how the panels work, the difference between monocrystalline and polycrystalline panels, and choosing the best panels for your system.
+With a wide range of solar panels in the marketplace, there’s never been an easier time to go solar.
+From portable folding solar panels for an RV to kits created just for an off-grid cabin, there’s most likely a product already crafted just for you and your specific needs.
+In this guide, we’ll be talking about everything there is to know about solar panels, including how solar panels work, the difference between panel types, and choosing the best panels for your system.

 What is solar power?

 Solar installations are made up of three main functions: collection + storage = usage.
 The more you want to use, the more you must collect and store.
 There are four essential components which make this process safe and efficient: solar panels, charge controllers, inverters, and batteries.
 Solar panels collect the energy, battery banks store that energy, and then you use charge controllers and inverters to make that energy usable by appliances and devices in your home.